The Strawberry Festival is a annual event filled with entertainment, food, artisans and strawberry shortcakes!

 Our festival grows every year and manages to keep its small town country flavor boasting 20,000+ visitors each year

-2015 SOUTH BERWICK’s 40th Annual STRAWBERRY FESTIVAL PRESS RELEASE
+2016 SOUTH BERWICK’s 41st Annual STRAWBERRY FESTIVAL PRESS RELEASE

-Always the last Saturday in June, this year the festival will be on 27 June 2015.
+Always the last Saturday in June, this year the festival will be on 25 June 2016.
 The South Berwick Strawberry Festival officially kicks off summer for this quaint, southern Maine town of South Berwick.
 All over town one can see the bright red, white, and green strawberry flags that not only line the main streets, but can also be seen flying from many houses.
 The day is filled with food, entertainment, games, and crafts.

-Old Fashion Trolley rides and Free Parking.
+Old Fashion Trolley rides.

 The day’s activities begin at 8:00 am, a 5 mile Road Race and 2.5 mile Fun Walk, sponsored by the South Berwick Recreation Department and local businesses, kick off from Marshwood Middle School on Academy St.

 Throughout the day, a variety of entertainers from around the area will be performing on two stages set up around the grounds.
 Here is the schedule of events:

 9 – 10:30 Them Talking Monkeys/Sophie Towle – A locally based classic rock cover band featuring well known guitarists and strong vocals will have you rocking with the beat. https://facebook.com/themtalkingmoneys/

 11 – 12:15 Featuring the acclaimed talents of performers Rob Babson and Ronda Dale.
 The duo features guitar and vocals that mingle Americana, Blues, and their own twist of style, developed during their 4 years of playing together as part of the Ronda Dale Duo Band.
 Ronda is a singer/songwriter based in Maine and has recently completed her debut CD called Somebody Like Me.